A Complete Guide

 Step 4: Handle Import Documentation

-Step 5: Customs Clearance and Delivery
+Step 5: Clear Customs and Arrange Delivery

 Tips for Successfully Importing Red Chili Peppers from India